 Some of the key findings include:

 - Carers struggle to balance their caring responsibilities with their work commitments.
 The majority of those surveyed provide care in addition to full-time paid work.

 - Employers can do more to support carers in the workplace.
 Only two-fifths of working carers believed their employer was carer-friendly, with more than a quarter failing to discuss their caring role with anyone at their workplace, most commonly because they believed nothing would change if they did.

 - Providing carers with support benefits both carer and employer – namely, by improving the wellbeing of employees, translating to reduced absenteeism and better retention for the business.

-COVID-19 presents an opportunity for employers to have honest, open conversations with carers.
 In addition to the research report, we recommend employers follow our supplementary guidance to put in place proper, sustained support for working carers going forward.

 Explore our related content

 Find out about the importance of neuroinclusive workplaces, what employers are doing and the working experiences of neurodivergent and neurotypical employees

 Read our latest Labour Market Outlook report for analysis on employers’ recruitment, redundancy and pay intentions this winter

 This report explores employees’ experiences of menstruation and menstrual health at work and details how employers can develop a supportive culture